loafey/master-thesis/Thesis/Last_todo.md

       what this means.
 I see that the rules requires the first type in the pair type to be of kind "circle 1", but I lack intuition for why of what that may entail.
 *FIXED: Hopefully fixed.
-We agree that this bit should have been postponed, but JP really wanted the low level explanation here* - 14.
-"The goto style": I don't understand what "capture state" and "the state
+We agree that this bit should have been postponed, but Jean-Philippe really wanted the low level explanation here* -
-      that *B manipulates" means.
+      14. "The goto style": I don't understand what "capture state" and "the state that *B manipulates" means.
 I'm not used to read off "state manipulation" from lambda terms.
 Perhaps you need to delay this explanation, or expand it with more concrete examples.
 I'm still at the "kind level" in the